VERSE|DUST IN OUR EYES

 From the depths of their despair

-When You have laughed with tears of joy
+When you have laughed with tears of joy

 Right from your belly out